 Primary Navigation Mobile

-• The Parkers Vans preview of the 2025 CV Show
+• The Parkers Vans round-up of the 2025 CV Show

-• Full details of timings and the vans on display
+• Full details of the important new vans on display

-The 2025 Commercial Vehicle Show takes place at the Birmingham NEC from 29 April to 1 May.
+The 2025 Commercial Vehicle Show is now on at the Birmingham NEC.
 As ever, it represents your opportunity to get up close and personal with new vans from a selection of important brands, and perhaps even bend the ear of some key people at the same time.
 The exhibitors include not only manufacturers and suppliers but also organisations such as the DVLA and National Highways.

 How do I get tickets to the CV Show and what do they cost?